 The MSN program is part-time whereby students enroll in 6 to 8 credit hours of nursing courses per semester, completing the program in approximately two calendar years.

 Graduate Curriculum

-The graduate curriculum incorporates four areas of content: the graduate nursing core, whole person nursing care core, research/project core, and functional area content.
-All master's degree nursing students complete all core content areas regardless of their chosen functional area.
+The graduate curriculum incorporates two areas of content: core and the functional area.
+All master's degree nursing students complete all core courses regardless of their chosen functional area.

-The graduate nursing core is foundational content that is essential for all students who pursue a master's education, providing course work in nursing theory, nursing science, research, health policy, and professional role development.
-The whole person nursing care core is also foundational content that is essential for master's nursing students, providing advanced content in health assessment; pharmacology; health promotion and disease prevention; and restoring, maintaining, and maximizing health.
-The functional area content is the content essential for students who are pursuing an advanced nursing role in nursing administration or nursing education, providing didactic and hands-on learning experiences with these roles.
+Core courses provide foundational content that is essential for all students who pursue a master's education, providing course work in nursing theory, nursing science, research, health policy, informatics, and professional role development.
+Core courses also provide content in Whole Person Nursing care, providing advanced content in health assessment, pathophysiology, and pharmacology as well as content in health promotion and disease prevention.
+Functional area courses provide content essential for students who are pursuing an advanced nursing role in nursing administration or nursing education, providing didactic and hands-on learning experiences with these roles.